pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 You can now edit your pipeline specification file as follow.
 ## Reference a Secret in Pachyderm's specification file
-Now that your secret is created on Pachyderm cluster, you will need to notify your pipeline by updating your pipeline [specification file](https://docs.pachyderm.com/latest/reference/pipeline-spec/#manifest-format).
+Now that your secret is created on MLDM cluster, you will need to notify your pipeline by updating your pipeline [specification file](https://docs.pachyderm.com/latest/reference/pipeline-spec/#manifest-format).
 In Pachyderm, a Secret can be used in three different ways:

 1. **As a container environment variable**: